-The Cambridge and Advanced Placement (CAP) Program takes our existing Cambridge curriculum and adds the AP Capstone Diploma option.
+The Advanced Academic Program at Newark High School involves honors and Advanced Placement courses that allows the student the ability to earn the AP Capstone DiplomaTM.
 Students who complete the two-year program can earn one of two different AP Capstone awards, which are valued by colleges across the United States and around the world.
 Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP Exams of their choosing receive the AP Capstone DiplomaTM.
 Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams receive the AP Seminar and Research CertificateTM.